 A business loan can be taken for the short-term or long-term.
 While deciding the duration of the business loan, you will have to consider the requirement value and purpose of use, the tenure you are comfortable with, the business loan interest rate, availability of collateral, etc. We take a look at these yardsticks while deciding which business loan is best for you.

 Duration of the loan–The borrower can decide on the type of loan by choosing a duration within which the business can repay it conveniently.
 If the repayment capacity of the business is not in doubt, they can opt for a short-term loan even if the sum borrowed is higher.
 Some businesses may opt to pay a higher EMI to save on the business loan interest rate cost.
-The interest cost will be lower if the repayment is made quickly, as can be checked on a business loan EMI calculator.
+The interest cost will be lower if the repayment is made quickly, as a business loan EMI calculator can be checked.

-For a new business with limited operations, it is better to go for a more convenient, long-term loan so that the day-to-day finances are not affected by the repayment obligation.
-Similarly, if the fund is locked in for a long time, a long-term business loan would be better suited.
+A new business with limited operations should go for a more convenient, long-term loan so that the day-to-day finances are not affected by the repayment obligation.
+Similarly, a long-term business loan would be better suited if the fund is locked in for a long time.

 Ease of processing–Short-term business loans can be availed without any collateral.
 The processing is faster as the amount involved is often lower compared to long-term business loans.

 Long-term loans, particularly of higher value, take a longer time to get processed.
 The lender may insist on collateral security if a higher amount is involved.